Last Updated on September 9, 2023 by Norvan Martin

 However, the problem often goes away when the volume knob is turned high enough.
 In this article, we will discuss fixes for cases where one amplifier channel is louder than the other.

 There are a number of possible fixes for one amplifier channel being louder than the other.
-This includes cleaning dirty controls (e.g. POTs and switches), cleaning boundary gain/placement fixes, fixing defective speakers, adjusting levels or balance.
+This includes cleaning dirty controls (e.g. POTs and switches), cleaning boundary gain/placement fixes, fixing defective speakers, and adjusting levels or balance.